Package 'propop'

 binational

 boolean, TRUE indicates that projections discriminate between two groups of nationalities.
-FALSE indicates no distinction between groups of nationalities.
+FALSE indicates that the projection is run without distinguishing between nationalities.

 spatial_unit